-The Notice of Proposed Rulemaking Properly Distinguishes Between Different Insurance Products
+The Proposed Rule Properly Distinguishes Between Different Insurance Products

-The definition of insurance company in the Notice of Proposed Rulemaking includes companies whose business is to issue, underwrite or reinsure life insurance, issue annuities, or issue, underwrite or reinsure any insurance product that can be used to store value and transfer that value to another person.
-This means that companies that offer property, casualty, health, and group insurance products are exempt from the proposed rule unless they offer products that store value.
-This distinction is legitimate and provides relief from the administrative and regulatory burdens of reporting and maintaining documents regarding suspicious transactions for the segments of the insurance industry that are at very low risk of money laundering.
-December 11, 2002 Page 2
+The definition of insurance company in the proposed rule includes companies whose business is to issue, underwrite or reinsure life insurance, issue annuities, or issue, underwrite or reinsure any insurance product that can be used to store value and transfer that value to another person.
+This means that property, casualty, and health insurers are exempt from the proposed rule unless they offer products that store value.
+This distinction is legitimate and provides relief from the administrative and regulatory burdens of the proposed rule for the segments of the insurance industry that are at very low risk of money laundering.
+May 21, 2004 Page 2

 Schemes to launder money through insurance products that do not store value typically require some type of fraudulent claim - a false claim of property damage or theft, or some other type of liability.
 There are already voluminous legal and industry-imposed constraints on fraud.
-These constraints always have been and will continue to be implemented by, and in conjunction with, state and federal regulatory and law enforcement officials.
 Insurance companies have strong incentives to prevent fraud because it costs them money.
-These protections and incentives are also sufficient to guard against money laundering for these products.
-In fact, the Notice of Proposed Rulemaking creates an exception whereby fraudulent activity need not be reported even by life insurers.
+These protections and incentives are also sufficient to guard against money laundering for these products and additional compliance programs would, at best, be duplicative of these efforts.